WheteThunger/CraftChassis/README.md

 - `craftchassis.2` -- Allows crafting a chassis with 2 sockets.
 - `craftchassis.3` -- Allows crafting a chassis with 2-3 sockets.
 - `craftchassis.4` -- Allows crafting a chassis with 2-4 sockets.
 - `craftchassis.free` -- Allows crafting a chassis for free (no resource cost).
+Note: The player still requires the above permissions to determine which ones they can craft.

 ## Configuration